BushLife - Hunting Safety Hero 1920x1080

 Don’t mess with covering up the orange with your pack!
 If you intend to carry a backpack, get a hunter orange pack BEFORE your hunt.

 Don’t just follow these rules for the law!!!
 For example, you will spot a hunter from a mile away when they wear hunter orange on a dark December day.
 That same hunter you may never see even from close range if they are wearing camo.
 Hunting accidents are rare, and the average hunter knows that and should be proud of it – but on that same token, there is no room for error or lax safety steps.
-It ONLY takes one accident to be DEADLY, so please just wear your hunter orange!
+It ONLY takes one accident to be DEADLY, so for safe hunting practices, please just wear your hunter orange!

 Hunting Safety Gear Tips